tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 2
-Annotate percent property in DiscountCalculatorImpl
+Annotate the property percent in DiscountCalculatorImpl with @Value.
 ```java
 @Value("${discount.percent}")
 double percent;
 ```

 #### Exercise 3
-Add attribute discountCalculator in SportSubscription and annotate it with @Autowired.
+Add the attribute 'discountCalculator' in SportSubscription and annotate it with @Autowired.
-Add annotation @Autowired to setDiscoutCalculator method in MoviesSubsciption
+Add the annotation @Autowired to the setDiscountCalculator method in MoviesSubscription.

-Annotate @Autowired the constructor  BooksSubscription.
+Annotate the constructor of BooksSubscription with @Autowired.
 ```java
 @Autowired
 DiscountCalculator discountCalculator;